johnhewi/ezinnit/README.md

 After running ezinnit, your webapp will be running on your server, live at the https domain of your choice and future commits to your main branch will automatically deploy to the live app.

-ezinnit initializes and pushes your gitlab repository and deployment pipeline and then installs dokku and a gitlab runner on your server.
+In a completely automated process, ezinnit initializes and pushes your gitlab repository and deployment pipeline and then installs dokku and a gitlab runner on your server.
 Your gitlab repository is configured to automatically deploy any commits to your main branch to your server, where your app is automatically built in a container and served at your public https domain.

-ezinnit includes app templates for new django, flask and fastApi projects
+ezinnit includes app templates for new django, flask and fastApi projects.

 ### to initiate continuous integration and deployment:
 ```bash